 We will be joined by Margaret Wheatley who will summon us to be leaders for this time of profound disruption, to reclaim leadership as a noble profession that creates possibility and humaneness in the midst of increasing fear and turmoil.
 Margaret is a speaker, teacher, community worker, consultant, adviser, formal leader.
 She is a best-selling author of nine books, from the classic Leadership and the New Science in 1992 to her newest book Who Do We Choose To Be?
 Facing Reality, Claiming Leadership, Restoring Sanity.
 We are delighted that Margaret can be with us.
 More keynote and seminar speakers will be announced soon.

 We’re delighted to offer this year’s main conference package at the same rate as 2019.

-The main conference package includes overnight accommodation on Wednesday 23 April, attendance at the conference on Thursday 24 April, overnight accommodation on Thursday 24 April and attendance at the conference on Friday 25 April.
-Delegates can also book to attend the additional Pre-Conference Day on Wednesday 23 April to attend programmes designed for New to Field and experienced practitioners.
+The main conference programme runs Thursday 23 to Friday 24 April.
+Delegates can also book to attend the additional Pre-Conference Day on Wednesday 23 April to attend masterclass programmes designed for New to Field and experienced practitioners.

 New to Field Rate:

 Special Sessions for experienced practitioners and new to field delegates.